vivekagr/notes/self/topics_of_interest.rst

 **Resources**

 - Kerninghan and Ritchie's book.
 I started with it but by midway I found it to be too dense and cryptic at times.
-So I decided to pick some other book with explains things in details.
+So I decided to pick some other book that explains things in details.
 - Programming in C by Stephen G. Kochan.
 I'm almost done with the book and know about the basics of C.
 - `Beej's Guide to Network Programming`_ explains low level networking stuff in C. I need to practice what I have learned about C, so what can be a better way to practice C than to learn another topic that I'm deeply interested in it.
 - `The Hardware/Software Interface`_ MOOC.
 I got into C via this course.
 I started it, completed 2-3 weeks worth of material but since I didn't know anything about C, I felt lost at times.
 So I decided to stop doing that course and learn C first.
 I will get back to it after a while.